Nanofus/novel.js/README.md

 **Important note!** Development has been a bit slow lately as I am a student with limited time, but if you find any bugs please write an issue and I will sort it out!
+Pull requests are also welcome.
 I want to keep Novel.js well-maintained.

 # Novel.js